Being Harassed on Instagram? Here's How to Stop - Fast

 The Female Version

-This version of the scam similar to the above but is often long and drawn out because females aren't quick to jump straight into explicit conversations - that's because they're more interested in getting to know the other person rather than jumping head first into short-term gratifying results.
+This version of the scam similar to the above, but is often long and drawn out because females aren't quick to jump straight into explicit conversations - that's because they're more interested in getting to know the other person and because they're typically more guarded in this respect.

-Oftentimes the female version of this scam is perpetrated by African scammers, but not always.
-These long-term romance scams often involve men posing as figures with macho or high-status careers - such as military personnel, wealthy businessmen, or even rock stars and famous actors.
+Based on my experience with victims, oftentimes the female version of this scam is perpetrated by African scammers (but not always).
+These long-term romance scams often involve fake men on social media posing macho or with high-status careers - such as military personnel, wealthy businessmen, or even rock stars and famous actors.
 They establish trust over weeks or months, but they always eventually ask for small amounts of money (i.e. he's 'down on his luck'), then always escalate to larger sums.
-If a woman refuses to send more money, the scammer turns to sextortion, threatening to expose her to friends and family, and sometimes her job.
+If a woman refuses to send more money, the scammer turns to full-on sextortion, threatening to expose her to friends and family, and sometimes her job.

-Interesting fact: as I've discovered after speaking to many of my female clients: oftentimes, the scammers will ask for more videos or photos of you so that they can pretend to be you and go after a male victim later.
-In one case I worked on, the scammers uploaded the female victim's pics and videos to an explicit site, then charged users for more pics and videos to be released.
-It didn't end there: they even had the audacity to text the father of the female victim to show what they did.
-This is a good example of 'going beyond' exposure.
+Now here's a very interesting fact: as I've discovered after speaking to many of my female clients: oftentimes, the scammers will ask for more videos or photos of you so that they can pretend to be you and go after a male victim later.
+In one case I worked on, the scammers uploaded the female victim's pics and videos to an explicit site, then charged users for more pictures and videos to be released.
+It didn't end there, however.
+The scammers even had the audacity to text the father of the female victim to show what they did in order to torment him as well as his daughter.
+This is a good example of how scammers go above and beyond exposure.

 Why Ignoring a Scammer Can Actually Make Things Worse